hwayne/learntla/content/tla/functions/index.md

 [[ TODO ]]

 For certain values of coins, the "minimum change" is ill-defined!
 21 cents is 10+10+1 or 7+7+7.
 Both are three coins.
 Which is the minimum?
 We'd have to define a tie-breaker.

-What if we try a range of coin values?

-...

-The minimum change might not exist.
-[6 cents is impossible with 5,7]